Sustained, positive matches are made based on mentors’ and service recipients

-The agency helps the service recipient understand the mentor’s role and obtains the service recipient’s written, informed consent
+The organization helps the service recipient understand the mentor’s role and obtains the service recipient’s written, informed consent

 to the proposed match.

 Minor children and youth, and dependent adults, may be limited in the extent to which they can approve of and consent to matches.
-See PA-VM 5.03 for discussion of the involvement of parents
+See VM 5.03 for discussion of the involvement of parents

 , legal guardians